flightlessmango/MangoHud/README.md

 To enable mangohud with gamescope you need to install mangoapp.
 `gamescope --mangoapp %command%`

-Using normal mangohud with gamescope is not support.
+Using normal mangohud with gamescope is not supported.

 ## Hud configuration